demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

 ### file
 ***
-Retrieve indexed files metadata by their hash.
+Retrieves indexed files metadata by their hash.

 #### Base Command